mcdviral/mcdviral.github.io/UserManual.md

 For python programming, we recommend using the [pypcd](https://github.com/mcdviral/pypcd) package, which can read the pointcloud directly from ROS message into structured numpy array with the field names intact.
 Please find the demo [here](https://github.com/mcdviral/ceva/blob/master/scripts/deskew_demo.ipynb).

-**For livox lidar**, the point has a custom structuure that is defined by the manufacturer as follows:
+**For livox lidar**, the point has a custom structure that is defined by the manufacturer as follows:

 ```
 # Livox costum pointcloud format.